followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPopup/1 Configuration/toolbarItems/disabled.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether or not a toolbar item must be displayed disabled.
+Specifies whether a toolbar item should be disabled.
 <!--/shortDescription-->

 <!--fullDescription-->